Pokomo people: Gasa

 The judicial arm of the Kijo is still headed by the Gasa.
-This is another Council of Elders who showed wisdom and reputable behavior.
-They are revered and trusted to administer justice.
-The Gasa is the only elder group still in existence and also gives political guidance.
+This is a council of elders responsible for administering justice.
+The Gasa is the only elder group still in existence and also provides political guidance.
 The Gasa has been formally recognised to dispense justice on land and family matters.
 There are two bodies in the Pokomo community, one for UP and the other for LP.
 The two combine to form a unified Gasa.

 Wagangana

-This is composed of a group of elders who are sent by the Kijo to deliver a message or to call somebody who is needed by the Kijo.
-For example, whenever the Kijo is meeting, they can send the Wagangana to collect food from community members; or whenever a punishment or an order is given by the Kijo, the Wagangana ensure it is implemented.
+This group is composed of elders sent by the Kijo to deliver messages or summon individuals needed by the Kijo.
+For example, whenever the Kijo meets, they can send the Wagangana to collect food from community members; or whenever a punishment or order is issued by the Kijo, the Wagangana ensure it is implemented.

 Pokomo religion: third arm of Kijo

-Mulungu (UP) or Mungu (LP) is the universal being of the Pokomo, referring to God the creator of everything.
-He is believed to bring upon the community abundance and scarcity.
-The Pokomos traditionally had one religion, guided by a group of spiritual elders among the kijo.
+Mulungu (UP) or Mungu (LP) is the universal being of the Pokomo, referring to God, the creator of everything.
+He is believed to bring upon the community both abundance and scarcity.
+The Pokomo traditionally had one religion, guided by a group of spiritual elders among the kijo.
 Kijo members would seek guidance at sacred prayer areas in the riverine forests.